sajmera9/BeerCaseStudy1/README.md

 ##### Tidying the Data:

-Before using a KNN, we wanted to group all the beers into the Northwest, Midwest, South and West regions.
+Before using a KNN, we wanted to group all the beers into the Northeast, Midwest, South and West regions.
 Then, we wanted to gain inference on the distribution of IBU, ABV and Ounces.
-So we used ggplot to create three visualizations below:
+So we created two visualizations of the distributions of ABV and IBU per region below:

+[put distribution plot here.]
+ABV appears to follow a somewhat normal distribution among regions with the most common being around .06.
+IBU appears to follow a right skewed distribution among regions with the most common IBU value being around 20.

 ##### Building the KNN Model:

 We ran the loop to find that the best k value is 30.
 Then, we ran the KNN with IBU, ABV, and Ounces variables.
 Our accuracy was approximately 40%.
+Here is the prediction clusters.
+As you can see there is a lot of overlap between regions when looking at IBU vs ABV.
+This overlap shows how each region has similar characteristics to their beer.

+[put prediction cluster viz here.]

 ##### Conclusion:

 There really isn't too much of a difference in beers between regions.
 We were able to out-perform the control by 15% (25% compared to ~40%).
-This means that we can get a little out of the characteristics of the beer to tell what region it is from, we still aren't able to predict the region of a beer from with high accuracy.
+This means that while we can get a little out of the characteristics of the beer to tell what region it is from, we still were not able to predict the region of a beer with high accuracy.
 This means that in terms of taste and components of beer, we can market consistently among the regions.
-Don't have to localize to much.

 ##### Other Noteworthy Insights:

 The Northeast is a potential market for growth.
 There aren't too many beers that are specific and unique to the Northeast.
 This means there is potential to penetrate that market with a unique beer and create a strong brand.